Theory Uncertainties in the Extraction of $\alpha_s$ from Drell-Yan at Small Transverse Momentum: Comments on Recent alphas Extraction by ATLAS

 which must account for the product $\tilde f_i^\nonp(x, b_T) \tilde f_j^\nonp(x, b_T)$ in our notation of \sec{nonp_theory}, and where $g_j(b_T)$ and $g_K(b_T)$ encode the nonperturbative models for the TMD PDF and CS kernel, respectively.

 This model originates from \Refcite{Collins:2014jpa}, and while it has traditionally been used in the past, it has several limitations that are potentially important at the high level of precision required here.
-First, the model does not account for any flavor or $x$ dependence in the nonperturbative TMD parameters.
+First, the model does not account for any flavor or $x$ dependence in the nonperturbative TMD parameters, which in general cannot be neglected~\cite{Bacchetta:2018lna, Moos:2023yfa, Bacchetta:2024qre}.
 As discussed in \sec{nonpert_model}, since the fit to real data includes multiple rapidity bins, the nonperturbative TMD model should at minimum allow for an effective rapidity dependence.

 Secondly, the model does not reproduce the OPE expansion in \Eq{tmdpdf_ope}.
 While it has quadratic and quartic TMD parameters, $g$ and $q$ (equivalent to our $\Lambda_2$ and $\Lambda_4$), which are included as fit parameters, it does not have parameters to encode the genuine nonperturbative contributions to the CS kernel.
 In particular, the $\ord{b_T^2}$ piece of $g_K(b_T)$, only cancels the $\ord{b_T^2}$ contribution induced by the quadratic $b_*$ prescription used in the perturbative part of the CS kernel.
 This leaves the genuine nonperturbative OPE contribution due to $\lambda_2^\zeta$ unaccounted for, which as discussed in \sec{nonp_theory} is the parametrically \emph{leading} nonperturbative effect.